Hourly-paid teachers at Uniarts Helsinki’s Sibelius Academy

 Welcome to work at Uniarts Helsinki!

-Below is a list of the most important administrative matters that you need to know to work as a teacher at the Sibelius Academy.
+Below is a list of the most important administrative matters that you need to know to work as an hourly-paid teacher.
 More detailed information about each point is available under their own sections on this page.

 Agreeing on teaching duties

-The director of the department, degree programme or doctoral school decides on the selection of studies at their unit and on the number of hours assigned for one-to-one teaching.
+The director of the department, degree programme or doctoral school decides on the selection of studies at their unit, including the number of hours assigned for one-to-one teaching and the required hours for preparation and follow-up work.
 The director or a person designated by the director agrees on the teaching needs concerning the agreed-upon study units in the upcoming academic year.

 User ID activation